-3. Objective: Enhance recreational facilities in order to provide additional education opportunities, recreation management, and enhance the recreation experience.
+3. Objective: Enhance recreational facilities in order to provide additional education and recreation opportunities.

-The conservation easement includes outdoor recreation, such as fishing, hiking and picnicking, as a BPV to be protected.
-Furthermore, the conservation easement provides that the landowner will allow public access on the property at levels substantially consistent with those existing at the time the conservation easement is recorded, subject to PG&E's Reserved Rights, (Section 7 of the conservation easement) and the landowner's right to make reasonable rules and regulations.
+The conservation easement includes outdoor recreation, such as camping, swimming, rafting, hiking, fishing and sightseeing as a BPV to be protected.
+Furthermore, the conservation easement provides that the landowner will allow public access on the property at levels substantially consistent with those existing at the time the conservation easement is recorded, subject to PG&E's Reserved Rights (Section 7 of the conservation easement), and the landowner's right to make reasonable rules and regulations.

-1 Land Conservation Commitment I.02-04-026, Appendix E, p.
+Land Conservation Commitment I.02-04-026, Appendix E, p.
 38

-4. Objective: Develop and implement forestry practices in order to contribute to and promote a sustainable forest, preserve and enhance habitat, as well as to ensure appropriate fuel load management.
+4. Objective: Develop and implement forestry practices in order to contribute to and promote sustainable forestlands, preserve and enhance habitat, as well as to ensure appropriate fuel load and fire management.

-The conservation easement includes forest resources as a BPV to be protected.
 Forest management activities will be subject to compliance with applicable laws and conducted as further described and allowed in the conservation easement (Appendix 2).